-Westview Centre4Women (WC4W), formerly known as Women4Women and Survival4Women, is a resource centre created by the women of Queenston for the women of Queenston.
-At its core, it is a place that we can call our own.
-The centre fosters a non-judgmental environment that accepts women exactly the way we are, it is a space to meet friends from the past and new friends for the future.
+Westview Centre4Women (WC4W), formerly known as Women4Women and Survival4Women, is a Resource Centre created by women of the Queenston Street neighborhood for the women of the Queenston Street Neighborhood.
+At its core, it is a place that they can call their own.
+The Centre fosters a non-judgmental environment that accepts women exactly the way they are, it is a space to meet friends from the past and new friends for the future.

 WC4W creates an environment of understanding, friendship and compassion.
 Women who walk through our doors are invited to be who they are, no expectations attached.
 Within a community of sisters, women are celebrated and supported in their time of joy, sorrow, or loneliness.

 At Westview Centre4Women, everyone is treated with dignity and respect and is appreciated as an equal.
 Run largely by women from the community, the Centre demonstrates that every individual has something to offer.
 Whether it is helping in the kitchen, sorting clothes, being a resource of knowledge or a shoulder to cry on, each woman enriches the community.
 Without the input and help of its members, WC4W would not be the family that it is today.

 Westview Centre4Women is a weekly Resource Centre, where women of all walks of life are welcomed into a safe, open, and affirming environment.
 We accept each other just the way we are and are encouraged to be ourselves.